Oxmoor, situated to the north of Huntingdon and also welcomes applicants from further afield.

 Thongsley Fields Primary & Nursery School is an Academy of The Cam Academy Trust.
 The Trust and the local governing board agree to accept the Admission Policy guidelines produced by Cambridgeshire County Council.

 Children are admitted to school at the beginning of the school year (September - August) in which they are 5.
-The online application process opens in November and closes in January.
+The online application process usually opens in September and closes in January.
 Parents are advised if they have been successful in securing a place in April.

 Parents should submit the online application form, available through the LA Admissions Team website linked below.
 If successful, offer letters will be issued by the LA.
 Late applications (those submitted between the deadline and the end of the first week of the autumn term) will also be handled by the LA Admissions Team.